 Your unique situation can be looked at in different ways.
 Here is an example, if your daughter is getting married it could cause you to want to lose some weight before the wedding because you want to look your best at her wedding.
 On the flip side of this coin, the wedding could cause you some major stress and lead you to stress eating and gaining weight.
 It all depends on our situation and how we handle and respond to our situations.

 At the end of the day, be realistic, be positive, and seek professional advice.
 Use your common sense.
-Example, if you are 50 pounds overweight and suddenly are on bed rest, you will need to change your daily eating habits, or you will gain weight while on bed rest.
+For example, if you are 50 pounds overweight and suddenly are on bed rest, you will need to change your daily eating habits, or you will gain weight while on bed rest.
 If you are normal weight and are on bed rest, but you have an illness that is suppressing your appetite, then you will be fighting the illness along with trying not to lose weight.

-The fact is if it is in your goals to lose weight while on bed rest, then you can absolutely make this a reality.
+The fact is if it is your goal to lose weight while on bed rest, then you can absolutely make this a reality.
 You need to draw out a plan, know your RMR, and stick to a daily eating schedule along with calorie counting.
 If you do all these things, then you can lose weight while on bed rest.